MobileFirstLLC/shortcuts-for-chrome/.github/README.md

 </a>
 </p>

 Chrome browser navigation is fixed and optimized for everyday use.
-For technical users, who want to inspect what is happening with indexedDB, service workers, Bluetooth devices etc.; this menu adds shortcuts to those hard-to-find browser pages.
+For technical users, who want to inspect what is happening with indexedDB, service workers, Bluetooth devices etc., this menu adds shortcuts to those hard-to-find browser pages.
 This menu lists all Chrome URLs in a single, flat, customizable menu.

 <p align="center">
 <img width="650" class="feature" src='https://raw.githubusercontent.com/MobileFirstLLC/shortcuts-for-chrome/main/assets/screenshot.png' />